Hand-drawn illustration of a regal angelfish: white and orange bands edged in dark blue, with a yellow tail, on a dark specimen plate.

 Behavior & Temperament

 This species is shy and may hide for extended periods when first introduced.
 Once acclimated, it becomes more confident but can be territorial, particularly toward other angelfish.
-It thrives best when housed in a peaceful tank without aggressive tank mates.
+It thrives best in a peaceful tank without aggressive tank mates.

 Tank Size & Setup